-A world-first approach and research clinic for the treatment of addictive and compulsive disorders
+A new approach to the treatment of addictive and compulsive behaviours

 Supported by The David Winston Turner Endowment Fund